 Transferred Cases.

 Renumbering.
-If a party files a tax case in the superior court in any county and the case is later transferred to the Tax Court, then the Clerk’s Office must renumber the case as if it were a newly filed tax case under Rule 8.
+If a party files a tax case in the Superior Court in any county and the case is later transferred to the Tax Court, the Clerk must renumber the case as if it were a newly filed tax case under Rule 8.

 Coversheet.
 Plaintiffs in transferred cases must comply with Rule 5 by filing a tax cover sheet no later than 30 days after entry of the transfer order.